 3. Hit the big blue button

 Voila!
 You’re primed to exclude audiences in Google ads.
-Now optimize your exclusions using these options:
+Now optimize your audience exclusions list using these options:

 1. Choose to exclude from a “Campaign” or “Ad Group” using the drop-down